Groups

 SSB 3.214

-This group is for students looking to learn more about their relationships with disordered eating, their bodies and themselves.
+This support group is for students looking to learn more about their relationships with disordered eating, their bodies and themselves.
 You will learn about how eating disorders and trauma intersect, emotional regulation, and coping strategies for binge-eating, restricting and/or compensatory behaviors.
 This space aims to support and foster a culture of vulnerability as you examine the individual and systemic factors that affecting your relationship with food and yourself.
 You will explore a range of topics including managing anxiety around food, navigating self-compassion and perfectionism, and understanding the roots of your behaviors.
 This space is open to students of all identities and all body sizes who are interested in starting to explore how to shift their relationship with food and themselves.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.